harshitpatel96/artificialintelligence/globe_puzzle/README.md

 and FILE is input file name which would be initial state of puzzle

 The program would ask the user to choose from three algorithms, that are Breadth First Search, A* Search, and Recursive Best First Search.
-It uses the selected algorithm to solve the puzzle2-0.mb file.
+It uses the selected algorithm to solve the puzzle file.
 After successfull completion of the puzzle, it would return the
 1. number of states expanded
 2. max queue size